 The bullet board, located next to the time clock in the backroom had the usual things posted on it.
 You know, things like the work schedule, company policies and any upcoming announcements.
 That was usually all it ever had on it.

 But on that fateful day there was one more item pinned to the bulletin board.
 It was a note written by Rhonda on the back of a page from an order pad.
 Although it was addressed to me, it did not start out with “Dear Paul”.

-No, the purpose of the note was to blast me for the job that Marty and me had done closing the night before.
+No, the purpose of the note was to blast me for the job that Marty and I had done while closing the night before.
 And she wanted everyone that worked at Burger King to see it.

-The note was spiteful and malicious, pointing out any small detail that we had overlooked the previous evening when cleaning up.
+The note was spiteful and malicious, pointing out any small detail that we might have overlooked the previous evening when cleaning up.
 While she was mean and vindictive in the critique of the job I had done, she actually took it fairly easy on Marty.